Observing or getting involved with cultural rituals and celebrations is one of the best ways to learn about a new place.

 King’s Day in The Netherlands

-King’s Day is a national holiday in The Netherlands to celebrate the birthday of our King.
-The celebration takes place every year on the 27th of April and is marked throughout the entire country, from big cities such as Amsterdam to smaller villages.
+King’s Day is a national holiday in the Netherlands and a much-loved Dutch tradition.
+Celebrating the birthday of our King, it takes place every year on the 27th of April and is marked throughout the entire country, from big cities such as Amsterdam to smaller villages.

 All of that for the birthday of someone most of us have never met!
 Have fun and as we say in Dutch, fijne Koningsdag (Happy King’s Day).